arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 `is.na()` is how you can test for missing values (`NA` in R).
 This comes in handy when you want to remove missing values from your data, which we'll see later.

 <div class = "question">
-Write a `filter()` statement that returns a data frame containing only the rows from `covid_testing` in which the `last_name column` is NOT equal to "stark".
+In the box below, write a `filter()` statement that returns a data frame containing only the rows from `covid_testing` in which the `last_name column` is NOT equal to "stark".
 Don't capture the returned data frame to assign it to an object.

 [[filter(covid_testing, last_name != "stark")]]
 [[?]]
 Hint: We include a space after any comma and on either side of the comparison operator `!=`.
 We also aren't assigning the results of this `filter` to a new object.